granierregis/msse642-2025summer/Assignment2.md

 ## Objective
 This week you will:
+- Work with Visual Studio Code and Version Control
+- Learn to write good markdown and a good README file.

 ## PREREQUISITES
 - Windows users only: Git Bash installed (not necessary for Mac and Linux)